Little Shop of Horrors (1986 film): Plot

-In the early 1960s, a three-girl "Greek chorus" – Crystal, Ronette, and Chiffon – introduce the film, warning the audience that some horror is coming their way ("Prologue: Little Shop of Horrors").
-Seymour Krelborn and his co-worker, Audrey, work at Mushnik's Flower Shop in New York City's rough, rundown Skid Row neighborhood, which they lament that they cannot escape ("Skid Row (Downtown)").
+In 1962, a motown three-girl "Greek chorus" – Crystal, Ronette and Chiffon – introduce the film, warning the audience of some impending horror ("Prologue: Little Shop of Horrors").

+Orphaned Seymour Krelborn and his co-worker, Audrey Fulquard, work at Mushnik's Flower Shop in the rough, rundown Skid Row neighborhood of New York City, which they lament that they cannot escape ("Skid Row (Downtown)").
 Struggling from a lack of customers, Mr. Mushnik decides to close the store, but Audrey suggests he may have more success by displaying an unusual plant that Seymour owns.
 Immediately attracting a customer, Seymour explains he bought the plant – which he dubbed "Audrey II" – from a Chinese flower shop during a solar eclipse ("Da-Doo").
-The plant brings much business to Mushnik's shop, but soon starts to wither.
-Seymour accidentally pricks his finger, and discovers that Audrey II needs human blood to thrive ("Grow for Me").
+The plant brings much business to Mushnik's shop but soon starts to wither.
+Seymour accidentally pricks his finger and discovers that Audrey II needs human blood to thrive ("Grow for Me").

-Audrey II begins to grow rapidly, making Seymour a local celebrity.
-Meanwhile, Audrey suffers at the hands of her sadistic biker boyfriend, Orin Scrivello; however, she has feelings for Seymour and secretly dreams of running off with him to the suburbs ("Somewhere That's Green").
+Soon after, Audrey II begins to grow rapidly, and earns Seymour a spot on energetic DJ Wink Wilkinson's radio show, making him a local celebrity.
+Meanwhile, Audrey suffers at the hands of her sadistic and evil biker boyfriend, Orin Scrivello; however, she has feelings for Seymour and secretly dreams of being married and living happily with him in the suburbs ("Somewhere That's Green").

 Seymour continues to feed Audrey II his own blood, draining his energy ("Some Fun Now").
-He attempts to ask Audrey out, but she turns him down because she has a date with Orin, who is revealed to be a dentist ("Dentist!").
-After Seymour closes up shop, Audrey II begins to talk to Seymour, demanding more blood than Seymour can give.
-The plant suggests that Seymour murder someone, promising that it will bring him fame and fortune and will impress Audrey.
-Seymour initially refuses, but eventually agrees after he witnesses Orin abusing Audrey ("Feed Me (Git It!)").
+He attempts to ask Audrey out, but she turns him down because she has a date with Orin, who is revealed to be a dentist who enjoys his patients’ misery ("Dentist!").
+After Seymour closes up shop, Audrey II finally has a chance to speak to Seymour, demanding more blood than Seymour can give.
+The plant suggests that Seymour murder someone, promising to bring him fame and fortune that will impress Audrey.
+Seymour initially refuses but eventually agrees after he witnesses Orin physically and verbally abusing Audrey in the street ("Feed Me (Git It!)").